Get started

 terminal · new project

-# scaffold + install + sync Cursor skills (one command)
+# inside an empty project folder — scaffold + install + sync Cursor skills

 # start dev server